How Is Information Technology Changing Organizations?

 From its inception, information technology (IT) has been changing the way business is done.
 IT is changing the basis of business from labor and manual skills to knowledge management.
-The jobs required by information technology, as well as the technology itself, are changing the social system of your organization.
+The jobs required by information technology in business, as well as the technology itself, are changing the social system of your organization.
 Information technology is key to a firm’s competitiveness — organizations that are unable to adapt to the rapid pace of technology change will not survive in the marketplace of the future.
 Let’s look at how information technology is changing organizations.

 The workplace has changed significantly over the last half-century due to information technologies, mainly due to automation of existing processes.
 Accounting systems are a necessity, while lean and six sigma are driving improvement.
 What will be the cost of such change and what can be done to prepare for it?

 Nobody can predict the future, but there is one major trend developing that will significantly affect the day-to-day operation of your business tomorrow: the shift from a mechanistic view to an information orientation.
 This change permeates any organization, changing the responsibilities of management, the IT policies and procedures manual, the social system the organization is used to, and the skills you will need to succeed.

 Flying and space travel were science fiction a little more than a century ago, foretold by the likes of Jules Verne and H.G.
 Wells; today, these are commonplace.
 But ideas like these belong to the scientific age, an age which is coming to an end.
 A new age — the information age — is in process.
 In the information age, systems are being devised to increase the productivity of the professional at the expense of unskilled workers.
 These workers will find their jobs eliminated or transformed into something else altogether.